International or Foreign Students

 A. As a recipient of scholarship assistance you are required to provide specific information about your immigration and tax status in the Foreign National Information System (FNIS).
 Please visit the Office of International Student & Scholars Services (OISSS) website for more information about this process.

 It is extremely important that you complete this process soon after arriving on-campus.
 Please note that any Brown University scholarship assistance that you receive in excess of charged tuition and mandatory fees each semester may be subject to taxation, depending on your United States residency status, whether your country of residency has a tax treaty with the U.S., and your level of scholarship.
+Please visit the Taxation for International students section for more information.
 Submitting your information via the FNIS allows the University to determine if you are required to pay this tax.
 The amount of the tax is determined on a semester basis.

 Any required tax will be charged to your Brown student account late each semester.
-Please contact the Office of Financial Aid (OFA) if and when you are assessed this tax if you wish to pursue Brown University Loan borrowing to cover this expense.
+Please contact the Office of Financial Aid (OFA) if and when you are assessed this tax if you wish to pursue financing options to cover this expense.

 Q. Is financial aid available for transfer students?